ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 ``make format && make test`` to perform a full code-quality sweep through the code.

-The order of the targets above is intentionally, and possibly useful:
-``make format`` will complain about certain kinds of syntax errors that would cause all the remaining code-quality tools to fail (and may change line numbers reported by other tools, if it ran after them);
-``make lint`` provides a good first check for obvious errors and anti-patterns in the code; ``make typecheck`` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues that would cause ``make unittest`` to fail.

 The ``make test`` command is also automatically executed when ``conda`` builds a ``uwtools`` package, so it is important to periodically run these tests during development and, crucially, before merging changes, to ensure that the tests will pass when CI builds the ``workflow-tools`` code.

+The order of the targets above is intentional, and possibly useful:

+   * ``make format`` will complain about certain kinds of syntax errors that would cause all the remaining code-quality tools to fail (and may change line numbers reported by other tools, if it ran after them).
+   * ``make lint`` provides a good first check for obvious errors and anti-patterns in the code.
+   * ``make typecheck`` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues that would cause ``make unittest`` to fail.

-In addition to the ``make devshell`` command, two other ``make`` targets are available for use *outside* a development shell, i.e. from the base conda environment (requires presence of the ``condev`` package):
+In addition to the ``make devshell`` command, other ``make`` targets are available for use *outside* a development shell, i.e. from the base conda environment (requires presence of the ``condev`` package):